nspcc-dev/neo-go/docs/cli.md

 ```

 #### Check wallet contents
-`wallet dump` can be used to see wallet contents in more user-friendly way,
+`wallet dump` can be used to see wallet contents in a more user-friendly way,
 its output is the same NEP-6 JSON, but better formatted.
 You can also decrypt
 keys at the same time with `-d` option (you'll be prompted for password):
 ```